||John J. Worley

-Ms. Dahm received her B.S. from Duke University, her J.D. (magna cum laude) from South Texas College of Law and her LL.M. in Health Law from the University of Houston.
+Ms. Dahm received her B.S. from Duke University, her J.D. (magna cum laude) from Houston College of Law and her LL.M. in Health Law from the University of Houston.

 Adjunct Professor Irene Kosturakis team teaches the Transaction Skills – International Business course with Professor Cherie Taylor every spring semester and collaborated with Professor Taylor and Professor East in creating that course.

-Irene Kosturakis is an adjunct professor at South Texas College of Law in its International Business Transaction Skills course, which she co-teaches with Professor Cherie Taylor.
+Irene Kosturakis is an adjunct professor at Houston College of Law College of Law in its International Business Transaction Skills course, which she co-teaches with Professor Cherie Taylor.
 In her teaching, she draws upon her 19 years of experience practicing intellectual property law.
 Irene is Chief Intellectual Property Counsel at BMC Software, Inc., where she is responsible for all intellectual property matters for the Company, including patent and trademark portfolio development, IP-related litigation, copyright protection, intellectual property transactions, IP due diligence of acquired companies and assets, and industry standard-setting efforts.